 I made this Cranberry Sauce with Late Harvest Reisling & Orange Zest and had a tonne of great ideas but I got bogged down in making all things dessert and dinner that I totally forgot to put the recipe to use!
-So considering it is almost New Year 2020 it is about time I got this Baked Turkey Meatball Appetizer recipe up!
+So it is about time I got this Turkey Meatball Appetizer recipe up!

-This recipe is very easy to throw together all in one bowl.
+This recipe is very easy to throw together all in one bowl so less mess to clean up before the guests arrive.
+Your welcome!

 Scoop a heaping teaspoon out of the turkey mixture and form a ball using your hands.
 I find that after a bit the turkey meat sticks to your hands and makes it hard to roll the balls nicely.
 Washing your hands a few times during this process helps to reduce the stickiness and makes it easier to continue forming the turkey balls.